Surviving the first day of school in Israel.

 A private gan may open as early as 7:00.a.m and may close as late as 5:00.p.m during the week.
 Friday’s are also early closing days.

 Parents are expected to fetch their children on-time at the end of the day.
 If you cannot fetch your child you must inform the ganenet and tell her who will be fetching your child instead.
 The ganenet will not release a child to an unauthorized person.

 School Snacks & Lunch

 In a municipal kindergarten parents need to provide food and snacks for their child.
-Mid morning snack time is usually between 10 - 10:30 a.m.
-It is an long-standing Israeli custom to send a child to school with a chocolate spread sandwich.
-Many Israeli children go to gan with a juice bottle - Israel's favorite is "petel" a concentrated, sweetened berry syrup diluted with water.
+Mid morning snack time is usually between 10 – 10:30 a.m.
+It is an long-standing Israeli custom to send a child to school with the ever popular chocolate spread sandwich.
+Many Israeli children go to gan with a juice bottle – Israel’s favorite is “petel” a concentrated, sweetened berry syrup diluted with water.
 Instead of these empty calorie foods, try provide nourishing food instead; maybe a fruit or vegetable muffin, carrot sticks and other cut up vegetables.
-You can safely assume there is no refrigeration facility for your children's snacks in the municipal kindergarten.
-Some foods that perish quickly in the summer heat; yogurts, cottage cheese, hummous and fresh fruit juice.
+You can safely assume there is no refrigeration facility for your children’s snacks in the municipal kindergarten.
+Some foods that perish quickly in the summer heat; yogurts, cottage cheese, hummus and fresh fruit juice.

 A private gan should be providing well balanced, nourishing meals: breakfast, lunch and a mid-afternoon snack for your child.
 Discuss the menu with the ganenet and any special dietary issues or allergies your child may have.